josmo/drone-rancher/DOCS.md

     access_key: 1234567abcdefg
     secret_key: abcdefg1234567
     service: drone/drone
+    sidekick: nginx nginx:latest
+    sidekick: node node:latest
     docker_image: drone/drone:latest
 ```

-if you want to add secrets for the access_key and secret it's RANCHER_ACCESS_KEY and RANCHER_SECRET_KEY
+if you want to add secrets for the access_key and secret_key it's RANCHER_ACCESS_KEY and RANCHER_SECRET_KEY

 Note that if your `service` is part of a stack, you should use the notation `stackname/servicename` as this will make sure that the found service is part of the correct stack.
 If no stack is specified, this plugin will update the first service with a matching name which may not be what you want.